 Diana Rodgers, RD, LDN is a “real food” Licensed Registered Dietitian Nutritionist living on a working organic farm west of Boston.
 Click here to see a short video to meet Diana.

-I’m the Consulting Dietitian to several gyms and also to: Robb Wolf, Nom Nom Paleo, Whole30, Dr. Kirk Parsley, The Farm to Consumer Legal Defense Fund, and Fresh Advantage, and am a board member of Animal Welfare Approved.
+I’m the Consulting Dietitian to several gyms and also to: Nom Nom Paleo, Whole30, Dr. Kirk Parsley, The Farm to Consumer Legal Defense Fund, and Fresh Advantage, and am a board member of Animal Welfare Approved.
 I’m a staff writer for Paleo Magazine, contribute regularly to several blogs and my work has been featured in The Los Angeles Times, The Boston Globe, Outside Magazine, and Mother Earth News.

 As a child, I was sick and underweight.
 My doctor thought my stomach pain was from a lactose intolerance and I was told to drink soy formula instead of cow’s milk.
 I was always hungry, suffered intense nose bleeds, and had low energy and muscle tone.

 Meanwhile, I worked in Boston as the Marketing Manager for WBUR (National Public Radio).
 My digestive issues were really starting to become a major issue.
 I mentioned to my new doctor that I had lactose intolerance and she asked me more questions about my digestion.
 I told her I thought it was nerves or maybe IBS, but luckily, she knew enough to run a blood test for Celiac Disease.
 I couldn’t believe it came back positive.
 I also had an endoscopy, which confirmed it.
 How could someone be allergic to WHEAT?
 I mean, I ate it three times a day.
 Toast for breakfast, a sandwich for lunch and pasta for dinner.
 I decided to take one weekend to eat all the wheat I wanted, and have never intentionally consumed gluten since.